agude/agude.github.io/_drafts/2019-05-13-data_science_salaries_by_gender.md

 ## Pay: Men Vs. Women

 Here is total recurring compensation[^1] by gender.
-I have removed all the non-data scientists (like the [MLEs I looked at last time][last_time_mle]) because I have very few responses from them.
-I have also removed the one data scientist who responded "transgender" without indicating their gender identity further.
+I have removed all non-data scientists (like the [MLEs I looked at last time][last_time_mle]) because there are very few responses from them.
+I have also removed the one data scientist who responded "transgender" without further indicating their gender identity.

 [last_time_mle]: {% post_url 2019-03-26-data_science_salaries %}#scientists-engineers-and-analysts